TI-Toolkit/tokens-wiki/tokens/invNorm(.md

 # `invNorm(`

 ## Description
-Computes the inverse cumulative normal distribution function for a given area under the normal distribution curve specified by m and s..
+Computes the inverse cumulative normal distribution function for a given area under the normal distribution curve specified by μ and s..
 The optional argument tail can be LEFT (-∞,-a), CENTER [-a,a] or RIGHT (a, ∞) for Real a.
 The tokens LEFT, CENTER and RIGHT can be found in [catalog].